bmahabirbu/Detect-AI-Generated-Images-using-ML/README.md

 ![70393b39-59a2-47fa-bda3-34e0bc021afc](https://github.com/bmahabirbu/CS523/assets/56164556/9f0a53ba-af13-4078-9f66-6b09cc676fa8)

-All in all sampling the data in this way made my accuracy much worse.
+All in all, sampling the data in this way made my accuracy much worse.
 This shows that the data is quite unique and cant be reproduced using normal means.

-Along those lines I came across a paper that stated histograms-of-oriented-gradients feature extraction would still be able to extract features even on encrypted images using block-based encryption.
+Along those lines, I came across a paper that stated histograms-of-oriented-gradients feature extraction would still be able to extract features even on encrypted images using block-based encryption.
 I had no idea what encryption the company used to encrypt the images but it was worth a shot. https://arxiv.org/pdf/1904.12434.pdf

-Even though my overall accuracy went down it was interesting to note that SVM which the paper used increased the accuracy by 5%
+Even though my overall accuracy went down it was interesting to note that SVM, which the paper used, increased the accuracy by 5%

+Finally, I used the package imgaug to augment the data using self-supervised techniques such as flipping and rotating an image but sadly this didnt work as well.

+## Summary
+Overall the competition was an exercise in combining classic ML models into a model that would perform well.
+However, I wish that the company didn't encrypt the images so that we could use deep-learning techniques instead